-I currently work on machine learning research and engineering at Microsoft Research AI.
-Previously, I was a software developer at Wolfram Research, working on large scale natural language processing and data mining of technical literature, primarily in math, using a variety of techniques in supervised and unsupervised learning, and creating scalable data processing and retrieval pipelines with e.g. Java, Python, and SQL.
+I currently work on machine learning research and engineering at Google.
+Previously, I worked on similar topics at Microsoft Research AI.
+Before that, I was a software developer at Wolfram Research, working on large scale natural language processing and data mining of technical literature, primarily in math, using a variety of techniques in supervised and unsupervised learning, and creating scalable data processing and retrieval pipelines with e.g. Java, Python, and SQL.

 My interests primarily lie in two areas: 1) develop efficient algorithms to understand and process high-dimensional, large-scale data, and 2) build deep models to learn language and universal language-vision representations.